gsa-oes/office-of-evaluation-sciences/pages/events.md

   <iframe src="https://www.youtube.com/embed/B8G3hkaXadk" width="512" height="384"></iframe>

 In **Learning from Unexpected Results**, agency experts in evaluation discussed how to learn from and act on results that may be surprising.
-The session will present project examples of different types of unexpected results, and perspectives from agency evaluation leads on how they have learned from such results.
-Panelists described studies that yielded null results and answer questions about how they have used unexpected results to advance learning agendas in their agencies:
+The session presented project examples of different types of unexpected results, and perspectives from agency evaluation leads on how they have learned from such results.
+Panelists then described studies that yielded null results and answer questions about how they have used unexpected results to advance learning agendas in their agencies:
   - **Rekha Balu** (Office of Evaluation Sciences, GSA)
   - **Calvin Johnson** (Office of Policy Development and Research, Department of Housing and Urban Development)
   - **Susan Wilschke** (Office of Research, Demonstration, and Employment Support, Social Security Administration)